 I have a little 11 second video clip (Vanity Clip) that I put on the beginning of all of my videos.
 I have been using the same clip for 2+ years.
 I have multiple, multiple, copies of it backed up.
 All of a sudden this morning, Premiere is cutting the clip EXACTLY in half horizontally.
 On the top is just black.
 Every other clip in the project is fine. [more inside]

 Is there any way that I can get guides to stay visible across *all* layers in Illustrator CS6, instead of disappearing when I turn layers off?
 I'd rather not replace them every time I add a new layer.
 My google-fu is failing due a bad combination of search terms that keeps returning tutorials.
 Thank you!

+My 9-year-old daughter likes to animate things on GoAnimate.com.
+The website allows you to upload flash animations, and she'd like to make her own animations of, say, the Sesame Street characters.
 The canonical program for building flash animations is Adobe Flash Professional.
 I'm guessing that is beyond her capabilities (and may be beyond mine!).
 Are there simpler programs that allow a patient but unsophisticated user to build very simple flash animations?

 I'm looking for an out-of-the-box laptop that will run Adobe CS5 (especially Premiere) smoothly.
 Other considerations inside: [more inside]